PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="093" /><label for="093">![093](../slides/for_everyone/for_everyone.093.jpeg)</label>
 _093. Password managers don't have to be perfect.
 [Reference](https://www.troyhunt.com/password-managers-dont-have-to-be-perfect-they-just-have-to-be-better-than-not-having-one/)_

 And you're right, that is a concern.
 But we're playing the odds.
 It is much more likely that you will get compromised if you use the same password everywhere, than it is that an attacker can physically take your password manager _AND_ break your master password.
-This is why it's important to chose a strong master password.
+This is why it's important to choose a strong master password.

 This quote from Troy Hunt explains it well.
 Password managers don't have to be perfect, they just have to be better than not having one.